edcadet10/glam_by_dina/README.md

-# Premium Content Creator Website
+# Glam by Dina Website

 This repository contains a fully responsive website built for a professional content creator based on the premium design specification.
 The website features a distinctive pink-champagne aesthetic that creates a consistent, recognizable brand while maintaining professional credibility.